-Every school is required to identify and address the SEND of the pupils that they support.
-Through the implementation of this policy, the schools will:
+Every academy is required to identify and address the SEND of the pupils that they support.
+Through the implementation of this policy, the academy will:

-- Use their best endeavours to make sure that pupils with SEND get the support they need to access the school's broad and balanced curriculum. - Ensure that pupils with SEND engage in the activities of the school alongside pupils who do not have SEND. - Ensure there is high-quality provision to meet the needs of pupils with SEND, with specific focus on inclusive practice and removing barriers to learning. - Fulfil its statutory duties towards pupils with SEND in light of the SEND code of practice. - Promote disability equality and equality of opportunity, fulfilling its duties under the Equality Act 2010 towards individual disabled pupils. - Make reasonable adjustments, including the provision of auxiliary aids and services, to ensure that disabled pupils are not at a substantial disadvantage compared with their peers. - Designate a teacher to be responsible for coordinating SEND provision, i.e. the SENCO. - Inform parents when they are making special educational provision for their child. - Review, prepare and publish important information about the school and its implementation of relevant SEND policies, including: - Accessibility plans setting out how they plan to increase access to the curriculum and the physical environment for pupils with SEND. - Information about the admission arrangements for pupils with SEND and the steps taken to prevent them being treated less favourably than others. - A SEN information report about the implementation of the school's policy for pupils with SEND.
+- Use their best endeavours to make sure that pupils with SEND get the support they need to access the academy's broad and balanced curriculum. - Ensure that pupils with SEND engage in the activities of the academy alongside pupils who do not have SEND. - Ensure there is high-quality provision to meet the needs of pupils with SEND, with specific focus on inclusive practice and removing barriers to learning. - Fulfil its statutory duties towards pupils with SEND in light of the SEND code of practice. - Promote disability equality and equality of opportunity, fulfilling its duties under the Equality Act 2010 towards individual disabled pupils. - Make reasonable adjustments, including the provision of auxiliary aids and services, to ensure that disabled pupils are not at a substantial disadvantage compared with their peers. - Designate a teacher to be responsible for coordinating SEND provision, i.e. the SENCO. - Inform parents when they are making special educational provision for their child. - Review, prepare and publish important information about the academy and its implementation of relevant SEND policies, including: - Accessibility plans setting out how they plan to increase access to the curriculum and the physical environment for pupils with SEND. - Information about the admission arrangements for pupils with SEND and the steps taken to prevent them being treated less favourably than others. - A SEN information report about the implementation of the academy's policy for pupils with SEND.

-3. Roles and responsibilities
+3. [Updated] Roles and responsibilities

-The governing board will be responsible for:
+The local academy council will be responsible for:

-- Ensuring this policy is implemented fairly and consistently across the schools. - Ensuring the schools meets its duties in relation to supporting pupils with SEND. - Ensuring that there is a qualified teacher designated as SENCO for the schools.
+- Ensuring this policy is implemented fairly and consistently across the academy. - Ensuring the academy meets its duties in relation to supporting pupils with SEND. - Ensuring that there is a qualified teacher designated as SENCO for the academy.

-The Executive Headteacher is responsible for ensuring the schools offers a broad and balanced curriculum, with high quality teaching and a positive and enriching educational experience of for all pupils, including pupils with SEND.
+The headteacher is responsible for ensuring the academy offers a broad and balanced curriculum, with high quality teaching and a positive and enriching educational experience of for all pupils, including pupils with SEND.

-In enacting this policy, the Executive Headteacher will:
+[Updated] In enacting this policy, the headteacher will:

-- Ensure the schools holds ambitious expectations for all pupils with SEND. - Establish and sustain culture and practices that enable pupils with SEND to access the curriculum and learn effectively. - Ensure the schools work effectively in partnership with parents, carers and professionals, to identify the additional needs and SEND of pupils, providing support and adaptation where appropriate.
+- Ensure the academy holds ambitious expectations for all pupils with SEND. - Establish and sustain culture and practices that enable pupils with SEND to access the curriculum and learn effectively. - Ensure the academy works effectively in partnership with parents, carers and professionals, to identify the additional needs and SEND of pupils, providing support and adaptation where appropriate. - Ensure the academy fulfils its statutory duties with regard to the SEND code of practice.

-- Ensure the schools fulfil their statutory duties with regard to the SEND code of practice. - Work with the governing board to ensure that there is a qualified teacher designated as SENCO for the schools. - Ensure the SENCO has sufficient time and resources to carry out their functions. - Provide the SENCO with sufficient administrative support and time away from teaching to enable them to fulfil their responsibilities. - Regularly and carefully reviewing the quality of teaching for pupils at risk of underachievement, as a core part of the schools' performance management arrangements. - Ensure that procedures and policies for the day-to-day running of the schools do not directly or indirectly discriminate against pupils with SEND.
+- Work with the local academy council to ensure that there is a qualified teacher designated as SENCO for the academy. - Ensure the SENCO has sufficient time and resources to carry out their functions. - Provide the SENCO with sufficient administrative support and time away from teaching to enable them to fulfil their responsibilities. - [New] Ensure the SENCO has or is completing either the National Award for Special Educational Needs Co-ordination or the National Professional Qualification for Special Educational Needs Co-ordinators. - Regularly and carefully reviewing the quality of teaching for pupils at risk of underachievement, as a core part of the academy's performance management arrangements. - Ensure that procedures and policies for the day-to-day running of the academy do not directly or indirectly discriminate against pupils with SEND.